If you’re always on the hunt for exciting foods for your hamster to try, you may have wondered if your hamster can have chicken.

 We know that chicken is a good option for humans, with its high protein and low calorie content relative to many other types of meat that we eat.
 However, you probably know by now that many of the things we can eat may not be safe for your hamster.
 Many of the things we eat that may shorten our lives, like processed and fried foods, will definitely shorten your hamster’s life.

 So, can your hamster safely try some chicken?
+The short answer is yes, your hamster can eat chicken in moderation.
 Here are the things you need to know!

 Can Hamsters Eat Chicken?